jacintak/jacintak.github.io/model/index.md

 4. The mechanistic model for single site modelling, raster modelling and supercomputer modelling of species distribution

 ## Single or multi repos?
+I split the mechanistic model output across two repos because I was applying the same model to different questions and focal species.
+I also tried different ways of building a mechanistic model to serve the same purpose.

+You can check the documentation within each repository for details.

 Multi-repository structures have their disadvantages but were suitable for me.
 Each repository corresponds to a stage in my data pipeline.
 Because the mechanistic model was not the only component of my PhD research, there are data and analyses which were not relevant to the end model and which I wanted to separate from the modelling component.
 A single repository might be more efficient if the model is the main component of the model.

-## About the repositories {#about}
-I split the mechanistic model output across two repos becuase I was applying the same model to different questions and focal species.
-I also tried different ways of building a mechanistic model to serve the same purpose.

-You can check the documentation within each repository for details.
-A breif description is provided below.

-### 1. PhD-raw-data
-This repository contains the code to clean raw data from multiple experiments and generate clean .csv files.
-The raw data is not stored on GitHub.
-There were several experiments to characterise *Warramaba* egg development and some were repeated in different years.
-Each experiment is labelled with the year  and the experiment name which corresponds to the raw data.
-Each experiment has its own .rmd to conduct initial data exploration and to change variable names if legacy names were used.
-The "merging clean datasets.R" file merges the 2016 data into one .csv file.

-The .csv files are called in as input in the subsequent repositories.

-### 2. PhD-warramaba-traits
-This repository analyses the cleaned dataset from PhD-1-raw-data.
-The statistical analyses are reported in publications.
-Egg development during desiccation and during dormancy at low temperature are calculated and stored as .rda files to be called in the mechanistic model of egg development in subsequent repositories.
-There is also code to simulate microclimates using `NicheMapR`.

-### 3. PhD-warramaba-model
-This is the main repository for the mechanistic model of egg development.
-It is modular and deals with general inputs.
-The primary dataset is egg development in sexually reproducing *Warramaba* characterised in 2016.
-Here, the parameters of the development model are estimated and development rate is validated against replicated datasets.
-The model is currently based on data frames and can be further optimised using functional programming approaches.

-### 4. PhD-warramaba-virgo
-This repository uses the mechanistic model in PhD-sexual-warramaba to simulate *Warramaba virgo* egg development.
-There are three types of coding using the same mechanistic modelling framework: single site modelling, raster, and cluster supercomputing.

 ***